korylprince/IPCheck/README.md

 IPCheck
 https://github.com/korylprince/IPCheck

+This is sort of obsolete.
+A much faster version is available here: https://github.com/korylprince/pyIPCheck .
+It does not have the pinging feature, but I found I never used it all that much.

 #Installing#

 This was installed on a variety of servers.
 It should work on any machine as long as it is running a webserver and PHP (5+).